 At great risk of wading into a debate where there’s no winning, I thought I’d present a few pieces of data that suggest that we’re not exactly in a market bubble right now.
 Massive caveat here: I’m not trying to predict the stock market.
 I’m just following my own advice.
 Plus I agree with my partner Brad, who said recently, “I think everyone will have an opinion and no one will have any real idea,” about what’s going to happen in the stock market (this in an article that appeared after just two days of a down market).
 But the data are important, so let’s at least pay attention to what’s actually going on.
 From there you can form your own opinion.

-Thought 1: What happens in China isn’t all that important to the US stock market.
+Thought 1: What happens in China isn’t all that important to the US stock market, according to the best investment apps UK has reports on.
 From some of the reporting you’d think that the US and Chinese markets are tied at the hip.
 They’re not.
 Not even close.
 For sure, the US is a huge importer of Chinese goods.
 But a weaker Yuan just increases our buying power.
 Yes – China is a large trading partner, but if you look at its effects on the overall US market, we’re not likely to see a large, near-term effect from a drop in either the Chinese stock market or their currency.

 Thought 2: August is historically a volatile month.
 Maybe it’s the Hamptons air traders are breathing while on vacation in August, but for whatever reason, August tends to be volatile.
 And 4 of the last 5 Augusts have been down months (despite an overall strong market environment).
 Of course the only month historically more volatile than August is September, so the wild ride may not be over (to say nothing of the FOMC decision coming up, which will move markets no matter what they decide to do).